Written by Tetiana Sitiugina-Babiuk - Independent writer and content strategist, updated on 9/10/2021

 Summit Credit Union is based in Madison and is the union with the most SBA 7(a) loans approved in the whole state.
 They have a solid track record, making them the leading credit union for SBA loans in Wisconsin.

-You can apply for various financial programs through Summit Credit Union, including business lines of credit, term loans, and SBA loans.
+You can apply for various financial programs through Summit Credit Union, including:

 The Wisconsin Housing and Economic Development Authority provides financial assistance to small businesses and farms in rural and urban Wisconsin.
 Their goal is to stimulate growth in these businesses as well as creating and maintaining living-wage jobs.